sidhu177/presentation-aws-lambda/PITCHME.md

 ```

 Here *handler* is the name of the function, event and context are the default parameters passed to the function with return being the output

 ---

+### Event Trigger
+One of the many advantages of Lambda is ease of wiring it with services like Cloudwatch, S3 and others which serve as the input for the function.
+So we are essentially putting lego pieces together

+---